-In a no-deal situation, products of animal origin (POAO) may then require an Export Health Certificate (EHC), signed by an Official Vet (OV) to travel to the EU and will need to enter via an appropriate Border Inspection Post (BIP).
+In both a no-deal situation or a FTA, products of animal origin (POAO) may then require an Export Health Certificate (EHC), signed by an Official Vet (OV) to travel to the EU and will need to enter via an appropriate Border Inspection Post (BIP).

-To further complicate matters, a new EU regulation 2017/625 (official controls regulations (OCR)) is due to come into place on 14th December 2019 and as such may lead to further changes beyond those described above – we are awaiting further clarification on this.
+To further complicate matters, a new EU regulation 2017/625 (official controls regulations (OCR)) came into place on 14th December 2019 and as such may lead to further changes beyond those described above – we are awaiting further clarification on this.

 We are getting numerous requests for help and guidance about Brexit, and although there is much still to be answered, we have tried to summarise what we do know.
 This is of course a rapidly moving field and we are keeping up to date and passing on information as and when we receive it.